pnnl/interflow/docs/user_guide/generalizability.md

 ## Input data column header descriptions

 The input data for the flow package must have 16 columns described below and each value must be in the column order described below.
-The flow package builds a nested dictionary of the input values leading to the various parameter values.
+The **interflow** package builds a nested dictionary of the input values leading to the various parameter values.

 | Column # | Description                  | Type  |
 |:---------|:-----------------------------|:------|